mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 ## TokenManager Auth

-<i class="fa fa-info"></i> The `TokenManagerAuth` authentication and authorization works for both applications which are registered behind <a href="https://developer.mindsphere.io/concepts/concept-gateway-url-schemas.html" target="_new"> MindSphere APP Gateway<i class="fa fac-fa-external-link-alt"></i></a> and for self hosted applications which are just calling MindSphere APIs.
+<i class="fa fa-info"></i> The `TokenManagerAuth` authentication and authorization works for both applications which are registered behind <a href="https://developer.mindsphere.io/concepts/concept-gateway-url-schemas.html" target="_new"> {{site.productname}} APP Gateway<i class="fa fac-fa-external-link-alt"></i></a> and for self hosted applications which are just calling {{site.productname}} APIs.

 This Authorizer implements the bearer token rotation for app credentials.

 -   [Self-Hosted API access](https://developer.mindsphere.io/howto/howto-selfhosted-api-access.html)
 -   [Token Management Service](https://developer.mindsphere.io/apis/exchange-tokenmanager/api-tokenmanager-overview.html)

-The Authorizer uses MindSphere Backend API Calling Schema:
+The Authorizer uses {{site.productname}} Backend API Calling Schema:

 ```text
 gateway.{region}.{mindsphere-domain}/api/...
 ```

-If you are using this type of credentials you can call MindSphere APIs directly, there is no need to use development proxy.
+If you are using this type of credentials you can call {{site.productname}} APIs directly, there is no need to use development proxy.

 ### Code Sample